Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 To use it, one needs to sign up for [the platform's Platform account](https://console.cloud.google.com/freetrial?_ga=2.256403528.294839319.1619953021-1551188299.1619953021) and install the [gcloud tool](https://cloud.google.com/sdk/docs/install).

-> NOTE: Billing has to be enabled for us to use the platform.
+> NOTE: We have to enable Billing for us to use this platform.

 Once everything is in place, we set our default zone:

 ```bash